COVID-19 Health System Preparedness and Response in Latin America and the Caribbean

-Prof. Dr. Adolfo Rubinstein (PI), Prof. Dr. Andres Pichon-Riviere (co PI), Prof. Dr. Federico Augustovski, Dr. Alejandro Lopez, Lic.
+Team: Prof. Dr. Adolfo Rubinstein (PI), Prof. Dr. Andres Pichon-Riviere (co PI), Prof. Dr. Federico Augustovski, Dr. Alejandro Lopez, Lic.
 Martin Wachs, Lic.
 Adrian Santono, Lic.
 Ivan Williams, Dra.
 Analía López, Lic.
 Cintia Cejas, Lic.
 Maissa Havela, Dr. Ariel Bardach

-The epidemiological forecast focused on the healthcare system impact came from an epidemiological model developed ad‐hoc for this project that took into account the key parameters of the health system at the national or sub‐national level, such as the number of hospital and intensive care unit (ICU) beds, ventilators, multiparametric monitors, hospital and ICU workforce, occupancy rate, case length of stay at ICU, etc. The model provides the expected daily number of cases for the current country situation as well as different possible scenarios‐measures that impact the evolution of the epidemic such as ‘do nothing’, social distancing and other mitigation measures, and suppression and lockdown, interventions that are being taken by different countries.
-The healthcare system preparedness model will be also open to being fed by user ‐ or
+The epidemiological forecast focused on the healthcare system impact came from an epidemiological model developed ad‐hoc for this project that took into account the key parameters of the health system at the national or sub‐national level, such as the number of hospital and intensive care unit (ICU) beds, ventilators, multiparametric monitors, hospital and ICU workforce, occupancy rate, case length of stay at ICU, etc.

-Supported by: Inter American Development Bank (IADB)
+Supported by: Interamerican Development Bank (IBD)